pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 * an Array
 * an Object

 However, a specific expression can restrict you to returning just one or a few of these types.
-For example, the `$concat` Operator, which combines multiple strings, can only produce a _String_ data type (or null).
-The Variable `$$ROOT` can only return an _Object_ which refers to the root document currently being processed in the pipeline stage.
+For example, the `{$concat: ...}` Operator, which combines multiple strings, can only produce a _String_ data type (or null).
+The Variable `"$$ROOT"` can only return an _Object_ which refers to the root document currently being processed in the pipeline stage.

-A Field Path (e.g. `$address`) is different and can return an element of any data type, depending on what the field refers to in the current input document.
-For example, suppose `$address` references a sub-document.
+A Field Path (e.g. `"$address"`) is different and can return an element of any data type, depending on what the field refers to in the current input document.
+For example, suppose `"$address"` references a sub-document.
 In this case, it will return an _Object_.
 However, if it references a list of elements, it will return an _Array_.
-As a human, you can guess that the Field Path `$address` won't return a _DateTime_, but the aggregation runtime does not know this ahead of time.
+As a human, you can guess that the Field Path `"$address"` won't return a _DateTime_, but the aggregation runtime does not know this ahead of time.
 There could be even more dynamics at play.
-Due to MongoDB's flexible data model, `$address` could yield a different type for each record processed in a pipeline stage.
+Due to MongoDB's flexible data model, `"$address"` could yield a different type for each record processed in a pipeline stage.
 The first record's `address` may be an _Object_ sub-document with street name and city fields.
 The second record's `address` might represent the full address as a single _String_.

 In summary, _Field Paths_ and _Bind User Variables_ are expressions that can return any JSON/BSON data type at runtime depending on their context.
 For the other kinds of expressions (_Operators_, _Context System Variables_ and _Marker Flag System Variables_), the data type each can return is fixed to one or a set number of documented types.
 To establish the exact data type produced by these specific operators, you need to consult the [Aggregation Pipeline Quick Reference documentation](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/).